rebus-org/Rebus/CONTRIBUTING.md

 If you push additional changes to your fork during this process, the changes become immediately available in the pull request.

-When all is good, I accept your PR by merging it, and then you're awesome!
+When all is good, I accept your PR by merging it, and then you're (even more) awesome!